adborden/node-connectivity-monitor/README.md

 # node-connectivity-monitor

-Systemd circuit-breaker service that monitors for node connectivity and triggers a specified action when connectivity is lost or restored.
+Systemd circuit-breaker service that monitors for node connectivity and triggers a specified action when connectivity is lost.

 ## Usage